xavxyz/slacktube/README.md

 2. Create a [Slack App](https://api.slack.com/applications/new): the redirection URI must be set where your app is deployed (ie. http://startupfood.meteor.com)
 3. Get a [Youtube Api Key](https://developers.google.com/youtube/v3/getting-started)
 4. If you want to track clicks, get your Mixpanel token.
-5. Edit `settings.json` with your own credentials :
+5. Create your `settings.json` from `sample_settings.json` with your own credentials :
 ```
 {
   "public": {